atelier-saulx/aviato/README.md

 ## 🔍 Description

-Aviato is UI component library with a focus on customization and developer experience (DX).
+Aviato is a React components and hooks library with focus on usability, accessibility and developer experience.

 You can use these components either as the base layer of your application, or adopt them incrementally.